sathnaga/sathnaga.github.io/_posts/2019-01-03-improve-test-scenarios-using-qemu-code-coverage.md

-# Measuring qemu Code Coverage using avocado-vt framework and use it to improve test scenarios
+_Blog on how to measuring qemu Code Coverage using avocado-vt framework and use it to improve test scenarios_

-## Code Coverage and measurement:
+## What is Code Coverage measurement:
 Code coverage is measurement of how many lines of source code blocks/branches are executed during automated test runs and it can be done by instrumenting the source prior using certain tools like [gcov](https://en.wikipedia.org/wiki/Gcov) and coverage report can be generated using tools like [gcovr](https://gcovr.com/)

+## How to measure qemu code coverage and view reports for test improvements:

 ### Pre-requisite:
 Linux box installed with Avocado framework, you can do referring my previous blogs on how to